nschlia/ffmpegfs/README.md

 \* [FFmpeg](https://www.FFmpeg.org/)

-Please note that FFmpegfs is in active development, so the main branch may be unstable (but offers nice gimmicks).
-If you need a stable version, please get one (preferably the latest) release.
+Please be aware that the main branch of FFmpegfs may not be stable as it is still under active development (but offers nice gimmicks).
+Get a release if you require a stable version, ideally the most recent.

-Feel free to clone this project and add your own features.
-If they are interesting to others, they might be pushed back into this project.
-The same applies to bug fixes; if you discover a bug, you're welcome to fix it!
+You are welcome to clone this project and add new features.
+They might be brought back into this project if additional people find them intriguing.
+The same holds true for bug fixes; if you find a bug, feel free to patch it!

 Supported Linux Distributions
 -----------------------------

-Tested with:
+FFmpegfs has been tested with:

 | Distribution             | FFmpeg Version                       | Remarks                                                      | Result |
 | ------------------------ | ------------------------------------ | ------------------------------------------------------------ | ------ |